alfuwu/Hyleus-Vault/Magic/Mana.md

 - Residual
 - Radiative
 - Corrupt
-Pure mana is the mana found within the core of one’s soul; this is the mana that you may use for the creation of spell matrices.
+Pure mana is the mana found within the core of one's soul; this is the mana that you may use for the creation of spell matrices.

 Residual mana is mana that is left over from the creation and use of a spell matrix, or from the leaking of a magical creature's [[aura]], mana that is ever present in our world due to the vast amounts of spells being cast each day and the magical creatures that walk the world.